-Introducing our inaugural Seasonal Handbook, a goal-setting and self-reflection guide.
-A tool to inspire you and create gratitude for where you are now and where you are headed.
+Introducing our 2023 Seasonal Handbook, a goal-setting and self-reflection guide.
+This FREE digital download is a tool to inspire you and create gratitude for where you are now and where you are headed.
 With a special focus on the importance of the seasons and our seasonal connection here in Aotearoa.

 We want to empower women to be their confident selves and believe this is an essential tool to do just that.